aderbalfarias/snippet/Random/TechnicalInterview.md

 An abstract class allows you to create functionalities that subclasses can implement or override and it also can have have constructors.
 An interface only allows you to define functionalities, not implement it (however from C# 8.0 on you can have default methods and you also can change modifiers).
 And whereas a class can extend only one abstract class, it can take advantage of multiple interfaces.

 #### System.String vs System.StringBuilder
-System.String: It is immutable, it means when a string object is created you cannot modify and you have always to create a new object string type in memory.<br>
+- ```System.String```: It is immutable, it means when a string object is created you cannot modify and you have always to create a new object string type in memory.<br>
 ```
     string x = "hi";
     x += "how are you?"; // it's a new string instance, we can't change the old one
 ```
-System.StringBuilder: It is mutable, means if you create string builder object then you can perform any operation like insert, replace or append without creating new instance for every time.
+- ```System.StringBuilder```: It is mutable, means if you create string builder object then you can perform any operation like insert, replace or append without creating new instance for every time.
 It will update string at one place in memory doesn't create new space in memory.<br>
 ```
     StringBuilder strb = new StringBuilder("hi");
     strb.Append("how are you?");